Mariners manager Scott Servais on Wednesday’s protest decision: ‘I woke up this morning feeling even better about our team.’

 After those conversations, he did some thinking of his own about his understanding of racial injustices.
 Admittedly, his knowledge was limited.

 “I quickly came to the realization, I need to learn a lot about what’s happened in our country and educating myself,” he said.
 “And it’s really hard to help others or lead others when you’re not educated yourself.
 How you lead, how consistent you are, you have to tell the truth, and what you feel, but for me, I really needed educate myself.
 Along the way, I think I’m in a much better position to lead this group with what’s going on here.
 Whether it’s reading, it’s listening podcasts, it’s watching documentaries, it’s going to seminars and talking to people who are very, very educated in the different areas and not just things that have happened around the Seattle or the Pacific Northwest, but all over our country.
-So, I think I’m much better prepared than I certainly was 5-6 months ago, there’s no question about it.
+I think I’m much better prepared than I certainly was 5-6 months ago, there’s no question about it.
 And along the way, I’m hoping that I’m helping our team, our coaching staff and our players.”

 This story will be updated.